PawanRamaMali/ML-Lifecycle-Dashboard/README.md

 ### 2. Acquire and Explore Data:
  The next step is to collect and prepare all of the relevant data for use in machine learning.

  This step gives more insights into the data and how the data is related to the target variable.
 This step involves mainly:
 1. Uni-variate analysis
 2. Bi-variate/Multi-variate analysis
 3. Pivots
 4. Visualization and Data Insights

+Data Preprocessing :

+1. Creating dummy variables
+2. Over Sampling and Under Sampling (if the data is imbalanced)
+3. Split the data into train and test

 ### 3.Model Data:
  In order to gain insights from your data with machine learning, you must determine your target variable, the factor on which you wish to gain deeper understanding.